Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Conclusions and Future Work

 Each sweep in \cite{Soelvsten2022:TACAS} is independent of the others.
 Using only this approach, one can only quantify a single variable a time but not multiple at once.
 In this work, we enable multi-variable quantification with the \emph{nested sweeping} framework.
 Here, multiple sweeps work together: each sweep forwards information within priority queues to itself, its parent, or its child in a recursion stack.

-In practice, nested sweeping has improved the total time that Adiar needs to solve our quantification benchmarks by $21\%$.
-On average, it improves each instance's running time by a factor of $1.7$.
-This allows us to extend the results in \cite{Soelvsten2022:TACAS,Soelvsten2023:NFM,Soelvsten2023:ATVA,Soelvsten2024:SPIN} to Adiar's quantification operations: ignoring small instances, Adiar is at most 4 times slower than conventional depth-first implementations.
+\if\arxiv0 In practice, nested sweeping improves the performance of Adiar. \else In practice, nested sweeping has improved the total time that Adiar needs to solve our quantification benchmarks by $21\%$.
+On average, it improves the running time of each instance by a factor of $1.7$. \fi This allows us to extend our previous results in \cite{Soelvsten2022:TACAS,Soelvsten2023:NFM,Soelvsten2023:ATVA,Soelvsten2024:SPIN} to Adiar's quantification operations: ignoring small instances, Adiar is at most 4 times slower than conventional depth-first implementations.
 Adiar even outperforms depth-first implementations as they get closer to the limits of internal memory.
 As Adiar's nested sweeping algorithms are implemented on-top of the I/O-efficient data structures that were also used in \cite{Soelvsten2022:TACAS,Soelvsten2023:NFM,Soelvsten2023:ATVA,Soelvsten2024:SPIN}, its performance is unaffected by a limited internal memory \cite{Soelvsten2022:TACAS}.
-For example, whereas CUDD~\cite{Somenzi2015} could solve 141 out of our 147 benchmark instances in 5.6~h, Adiar needed only 4.6~h to do the same; Adiar could also solve the remaining 6 instances.
-On average, Adiar is only $1.3$ times slower than CUDD for the instances that CUDD could solve.

-Adiar is also faster, often by one or more orders of magnitude, than the only other existing external memory BDD package, CAL~\cite{Sanghavi1996}.
+For example, whereas CUDD~\cite{Somenzi2015} could solve 141 out of our 147 benchmark instances in 5.6~h, Adiar needed only 4.6~h to do the same and it could also solve the remaining 6 instances. \if\arxiv1 On average, Adiar is only $1.3$ times slower than CUDD for the instances that CUDD could solve. \fi Adiar is also faster, often by several orders of magnitude, than the only other external memory BDD package, CAL~\cite{Sanghavi1996}.

 The nested sweeping framework has already been generalised to pave the way for the implementation of other multi-recursive BDD operations.
-We intend to use it for the relational product and functional composition which are both used in model checking such as \cite{Kant2015}; in particular, the I/O-efficient relational product still requires optimisations for its variable relabelling and its combined \texttt{and-exists}.
-Furthermore, we hope to also use nested sweeping as the foundation for novel I/O-efficient variable reordering procedures.
+We have used this to implement the relational product \cite{Soelvsten2025:arXiv}; doing so requires several additional optimisations for its variable relabelling and its combined \texttt{and-exists} \cite{Soelvsten2025:arXiv}.
+In \cite{Soelvsten2025:arXiv}, we also provide an evaluation on a large collection of symbolic model checking experiments.
+We also hope to use nested sweeping for functional composition and as the foundation for novel I/O-efficient variable reordering procedures \cite{Soelvsten2025:thesis}.
 Finally, nested sweeping opens up the possiblity to create an I/O-efficient implementation of other types of decision diagrams.
-For example, both Quantum Multiple-valued Decision Diagrams~\cite{Miller2006} and Polymial Boolean Rings~\cite{Brickenstein2009} require nested sweeps to implement their multiplication operations.
+For example, both Quantum Multiple-valued Decision Diagrams~\cite{Miller2006} and Polynomial Boolean Rings~\cite{Brickenstein2009} require nested sweeps to implement their multiplication operations.